signalfx/integrations/aws-lambda/README.md

 ### DESCRIPTION

-SignalFx enables you to monitor the health and performance of your Lambda functions via metrics on total invocations, errors, durations and more.
+SignalFx enables you to monitor the health and performance of your Lambda functions via metrics on total invocations, errors, durations, and more.
 In addition, you can easily send custom application or business metrics from within your Lambda functions.

 - If you have enabled the SignalFx Amazon Web Services integration and are syncing Cloudwatch metrics, <a target="_blank" href="http://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-metrics.html">those metrics</a> will automatically be available to view.